FAQs for "Adding a Risk Management Report"

 5. Why is it important to assign an owner to the Risk Management Report?

-• Assigning an owner ensures that a specific individual is accountable for managing the risk assessment process, overseeing the implementation of mitigation strategies, and ensuring that the report is completed and approved.
+A: The owner is accountable for managing the risk assessment, overseeing mitigation strategies, and ensuring the report is completed and approved.

 6. What role does a subscriber play in a Risk Management Report?